omeka/omeka-s-enduser/docs/sites/site_resources.md

 To find a resource ID, go to the resource and look at the url in your browser's address bar.
 The numbers at the end of the url are the resource ID.

-*In site pool*: select from a dropdown menu of all the sites on the Omeka S installation, sorted by user-owner.
-This dropdown lists all sites on the installation by owner.
-You do not need to select the current site - this dropdown is only there so you can build searches using other sites' pools.
+*Search by Class:* select one or more classes from the dropdown menu - the search will only return items with this class.

+*Search by template:* select from existing resource templates and the search will only return items using this resource template or templates.

-*Search by item set*: select from a dropdown of item sites.
+*Search by item set:* select from a dropdown of item sites.

 ![The Item Pool tab on site settings, with a red rectangle around the dropdown for "In site pool"](../sites/sitesfiles/sites_itempool2.png)